seggiepants/100-days-of-code/log.md

 **Links to work**:
 (None)

+### Day 37: February 11, 2020

+**Today's Progress**: Finally finished the Javascript track on FreeCode camp and got my certification.

+**Thoughts**: I had to go find a youtube video to describe how to redeem my certification.
+Then it wouldn't show it to me until I made my profile public.
+I had to hunt for the thing.
+I was expecting a nice popup on completion but nooo, you gotta go find it and redeem it.

+**Links to work**:
+(None)

 ### Day N: Month Day, 2020

 **Today's Progress**: Put stuff here, copy/paste this for new days..